codalab/codalab-worksheets/docs/CLI-Reference.md

       --source-url               URL corresponding to the original source of this bundle.
       --link-url                 Link URL of bundle.
       --link-format              Link format of bundle.
 Can be equal to"raw" or "zip" (only "raw" is supported as of now).
-      --store                    The name of the bundle store where the bundle should be uploaded to.If unspecified, an optimal available bundle store will be chosen.
+      --store                    The name of the bundle store where the bundle should be uploaded to.
+If unspecified, an optimal available bundle store will be chosen.
       -e, --edit                 Show an editor to allow editing of the bundle metadata.

 ### make